Numbers

 The Grandstream WP825 is used to make, and receive calls.
 This looks like a beefy cordless phone, but this cordless phone uses a Wifi network to connect for calls.
 This is unlike DECT phones which uses a particular base station.
 Since the WP825 is a Wifi phone, it would work as long as I am connected to an Internet connected network.
 This could be from home, a friend’s house, or even a coffee shoppe if that is a sort of thing to do.
 The phone supports 2.4Ghz, or 5Ghz for Wifi connections.

 The phone can also support 2 accounts, however, I could not find a way to select which line is used to make the call.
 This means I will likely default to line 1 when making the call.
-This is fine since I only have one SIP provider.
+I do have 2 SIP providers, one of which I acquired in late June 2025.
+My numbers still remain the same.

 The phone has a dual microphone system for clearer calls, and support for HD voice calls.
 It also has a 2000mAh battery, and Grandstream claims 8 hours of calls.
 There is bluetooth support, and a configurable button for various functions.
 In my case, I used this button to silence the microphone.
 There is also a 3.5mm earphone jack to make use of a wired set.

 The phone has charging pins with a dedicated charger + it has a micro-USB (2.0) port for charging the phone.
-Either option can be used, and the micro-USB cable can come with me to charge the phone if I was to go somewhere for an extended stay.
+Either option can be used to charge, but I usually set the phone in its charging base at night before going to bed.

 Conclusion